Support at Hamilton - Title I information

 Title I is a federally funded program that is part of the Every Student Succeeds Act (ESSA).
 The goal of this law is to help all students meet grade level expectations in reading and math as written in the Minnesota state standards.
 Our school has extra reading and math intervention teachers who can help the students who are performing below grade level in reading and/or math.
 This is done to be fair and equitable for all students.

-The elementary schools which have over 40% of their students who get free and reduced priced meals receive Title I dollars to help all the students in the school.
+The Anoka-Hennepin elementary schools whose families have the highest economic needs receive Title I dollars to help raise the academic achievement of all their students.
 We are a Title I Schoolwide school, and so we write goals each year to meet the needs of our school.
 These goals are written with staff, family, and student voices.
 The resources and money that come from Title I are used to meet those goals and support student success.

 You may be able to help increase the funding that your school receives.
 If you believe that your family income may be within the guidelines for the program, you may view the application online, request an application from your school or from the school district's child nutrition program by calling 763-506-1240.